nickpettican/Alarm-Pi/README.md

 Additionally, it currently only reads the news headlines.
 So a future version may also read out a small description.

-Unfortunately the weather (and news) is tailored mostly to people in the UK or a country with similar weather.
+Unfortunately, the weather (and news) is tailored mostly to people in the UK or a country with similar weather.
 If your country has more extreme weather then feel free to contribute and make AlarmPi more worldwide.